ryman1/keeweb-wiki/FAQ.md

 A: Because there's no cross-platform app with good UI and no browser version.

 Q: What is the geography of KeeWeb?
 A: KeeWeb is made in Amsterdam, the Netherlands.
-Websites and the source code are hosted in the U.S. on GitHub servers, the content is delivered through CloudFlare, Akamai, and Amazon CDNs.
+Websites and the source code are hosted in the U.S. on GitHub servers, the content is delivered through CloudFlare and Amazon CDNs.
 Domain names are registered in the U.S.

 ### Compatibility
 Q: Is it compatible with KeePass?
 What about KeePassX or other clients?